-We consider the attraction and retention of a strong management team essential our success.
+We consider the attraction and retention of a strong management team essential to our success.
 Each of our NEOs is employed by the Company on an "at will" basis, meaning that either we or the NEO may terminate the employment relationship at any time without cause.
-While we do not use employment agreements, each of our NEOs has executed our standard Proprietary Information, Inventions Assignment and Non-Compete Agreement, which all team members must sign.
+While we do not generally use employment agreements, each of our NEOs has executed our standard Proprietary Information, Inventions Assignment and Non-Compete Agreement, which all team members must sign.
 This agreement provides for protection of our confidential information, assignment to the Company of intellectual property developed by our team members, and non-compete and non-solicitation obligations throughout employment and for a period of eighteen (18) months thereafter.

-The Board determined at the time of our IPO to enter into change-in-control severance arrangements with the NEOs in order to assure continuity of senior management and to reinforce and encourage their continued attention and dedication to their duties and responsibilities without distraction in the event of the possibility of a change in control.
+The Board determined at the time of our IPO to enter into change-in-control severance arrangements with the NEOs (except for Mr. Crawford, who entered into this arrangement when appointed as CFO) in order to assure continuity of senior management and to reinforce and encourage their continued attention and dedication to their duties and responsibilities without distraction in the event of the possibility of a change in control.
 These agreements entitle the NEOs to certain payments, rights and benefits in connection with a termination of employment by us without "cause" or by the NEO for "good reason" in the context of a change in control.
 To qualify for any benefits under this agreement, the termination of employment must occur within the time period beginning three months before and ending 12 months following a change in control, and the NEO must execute, deliver to us, and not revoke a release of claims.
 If the NEO complies with the applicable requirements, the NEO will be entitled to the benefits described more fully in the "Potential Payments on a Termination or Change in Control" section.